douthwja01/OpenMAS/readme.txt

-%%%% MATLAB MULTI-AGENT SIMULATOR (OpenMAS) %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%% MATLAB OPENSOURCE MULTI-AGENT SIMULATOR (OpenMAS) %%%%%%%%%%%%%%%%%%%%%%%%%%%%

-%%%% Author James A. Douthwaite (jadouthwaite1@sheffield.ac.uk)
+%%%% Author James A. Douthwaite (douthwaiteja@gmail.com, jadouthwaite1sheffield.ac.uk)

 %%%% GENERAL README %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 OVERVIEW

-This file is intended to provide an brief introduction to this open multi-agent simulation (OpenMAS) tool.
+This file is intended to provide an brief introduction to this opensource multi-agent simulation (OpenMAS) tool.
 This directory contains a number of folders that together form a framework for the simulation of generic multi-agent scenarios.
 Inside this directory:
-- data
-	+ The outputted simulation data and figures, ordered by simulation date and time of execution.

 - environment
 	+ The directory containing the simulation functions and utilities.